SHIROKAMIQQ/cs21lab09/README.md

 # Running via shell script

 I made use of the shell-provided `time` instruction in order to get execution time for running a task.
 I then made a shell script `execution_time.sh` which runs a task 10 times, and then gets the average run time of the runs.
-For example, for running task 1:
+For example, for running `<Compiled Task>`:
 ```
-./execution_time.sh ./task1
+./execution_time.sh ./<CompiledTask>
 ```